Flat or matte paint is a type of paint known for its lack of sheen or gloss and its textured dry finish.

 - The finish is sealed if it doesn’t absorb the water.

-Flat paint is water-based, and as such, it doesn’t repel water.
-So, if you apply water over it, its finish will absorb it.
-However, if the finish is sealed, the sealed topcoat will prevent moisture from penetrating its coating.
-So, the water will stay over the top layer.
+Flat paint is water-based and doesn’t have a glossy layer that repels water.
+If you apply water over it, the paint will absorb it.
+But, if the paint is sealed, the sealer will prevent water penetration.

 3. Apply The New Paint